mutkuensert/ViperExample/README.md

 #### Entity
 Data models used in interactor.
 #### Router
-The component configures and handles vnavigation logic.
+The component configures and handles navigation logic.

 ### Advantages
 #### Modular Structure